-Morandi sighed before he pulled off his shirt and wrung it over the river and laid it out on one of the steps to dry.
+Morandi sighed before he pulled off his shirt, wrung it over the river, and laid it out on one of the steps to dry.

 Maria had discovered this waterway during one of their many searches for the bounty hunters.
-The water here was crystalline making the rock bed beneath it visible to the naked eye.
-The rush of the river was barely audible, and the entire thing was bordered by a pair of short staircases that ran along its length.
+The water here was crystalline, making the rock bed beneath it visible to the naked eye.
+The rush of the river was barely audible, and the entire thing was bordered by a pair of short staircases on each end.
 Beyond the stairs on the left was a strip of empty, small, and colorful brick buildings; and beyond the stairs to the right was a patchwork of marshy overgrowth.